June 07, 2016

 Weigh the pros and cons of technologies, products and projects you are considering.

-To date, the Hadoop data scientist has had to be a superhero.
+To date, the Hadoop data scientist has had to be a superhero, with a mix of data engineering, administration and analysis skills.
 Self-service tools will change that, but not overnight.
 Continue Reading

 The Teradata Aster Analytics platform includes the Aster Database, Aster SNAP Framework, Aster R, SQL-MapReduce framework, SQL-GR and the Aster Analytics Portfolio.
 Continue Reading